 - Solution: The keyword has an ACoS at 47% based on an average CPC of $2.13, and they are bidding $2.25 on the keyword.
 Sock Co. decides to drop the keyword to $1.70 to start bringing the keyword closer to the 30% ACoS goal.
-After lowering CPC over time, it should bring the keyword in line with their target.
+After lowering CPC over time, it should bring the keyword in line with its target.

 - Problem: “Socks For Suits” has many sales with an average CPC of $.82 and an ACoS of 9.02% – well below their 30% ACoS goal.
 Since this keyword is clearly performing very well on such a low bid, they decide to raise the bid to $1.50 to increase visibility.

 - Solution: Later, they see it’s getting more conversions and is still only at 20% ACoS at a $1.50 bid.
 They continue to raise the bid incrementally, further increasing visibility and order volume.
 They will stop upping bids when the target ACoS is reached or the keyword plateaus in orders.

 Ready for part two of this article?
 In it, we’ll cover the following tips on optimizing Amazon PPC campaigns:

 - Finding the best keywords from your automatic campaign

 - Using negative keywords to your advantage

 We encourage you to take another look at your own Amazon campaigns.
 If you would like help boosting your sales and optimizing for ACoS, check out our Amazon advertising services.